sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

 7. Login to Cloud Foundry by entering **>Login** in the command palette and selecting the option **Login to Cloud Foundry**.

     ![cloud foundry login menu](login-to-cloud-foundry.png)

+    The Cloud Foundry sign in screen will appear.

     ![cloud foundry login](login-cf.png)